A Design-Based Model of the Aortic Valve for Fluid-Structure Interaction: Methods

 for the circumferential membrane stiffness coefficients $\kappa_{c}^{j + 1/2,k}$.
 Similarly, if $T^{j,k+1/2}$ denotes the radial tension between $\mathbf X_{j,k}$ and $\mathbf X_{j,k+1}$, we solve

 for the radial membrane stiffness coefficient $\kappa_{r}^{j,k + 1/2}$ associated with the current link.

-Using this constitutive law, we solve an addition equilibrium problem where the pressure is set to zero, $p = 0$ mmHg.
+Using this constitutive law, we solve an additional equilibrium problem where the pressure is set to zero, $p = 0$ mmHg.
 A Dirichlet boundary condition is prescribed at the free edge to ensure that the solution is fully open and without self-intersections.
 We then expand the leaflet membrane in the normal direction to the open configuration to obtain a model with anatomical thickness.
 Three total layers are placed $0.022$ cm apart to create a thickness of $0.044$ cm, as measured in \cite{sahasakul1988age}.
 This is to mitigate the ``grid aligned artifact'' that may appear in IB simulations when a discontinuous pressure is supported by an infinitely thin membrane \cite{kaiser2019modeling,thesis}.
+Three layers are selected to approximately match the desired structural mesh width of 0.023 cm and because three layers produced the greatest mitigation of the artifact on a test problem with an analytical solution.
 The stiffness in the circumferential and radial direction of each layer is set to one third of the membrane stiffness calculated above.
 Linear springs in the normal direction keep the layers adjacent.
+The spring stiffness is tuned by trial and error to achieve minimal movement between layers in FSI simulations through three cardiac cycles without influencing time step restrictions.

 This completes the constitutive law for the leaflets, and this configuration is then used as an initial condition for FSI simulations.
-This constitutive is fiber-based, in that all forces are determined based on a network of linear and nonlinear springs, and the network is structured into curves that represent biological fiber bundles in the circumferential direction and material response in the radial direction.
+This constitutive law is fiber-based, in that all forces are determined based on a network of linear and nonlinear springs, and the network is structured into curves that represent biological fiber bundles in the circumferential direction and material response in the radial direction.
 This is similar to a mass-spring model, except that the structure is assumed to be neutrally buoyant and mass is thus handled as fluid density by the IB method without additional mass at structure nodes.
 In a comparative study of the aortic valve, mass-spring models had similar deformations to those of hyperelastic finite element based discretization, and were approximately ten times faster \cite{hammer2011mass}.